Angelic Micro, 28 pcs.

 – congenital lactase deficiency, lactose intolerance, glucose-galactose malabsorption.

-It should be taken into account that estrogens alone or in combination with gestagens should be used with caution in the following diseases and conditions: presence of risk factors for thrombosis and thromboembolism in a family history (thromboembolic complications in close relatives at a young age), presence of risk factors for estrogen-dependent tumors (such as 1st degree relatives with breast cancer), history of endometrial hyperplasia, smoking, hypercholesterolemia, obesity, systemic lupus erythematosus, dementia, gall bladder disease Retinal vascular thrombosis, moderate hypertriglyceridemia, edema in chronic heart failure, severe hyiocalcemia, endometriosis, bronchial asthma, epilepsy, migraine, hepatic hemangiomas, hyperkalemia, conditions predisposing to the development of hyperkalemia, taking drugs that cause hyperkalemia – potassium-saving diuretics, potassium drugs, ACE inhibitors, apogeevisin II receptor antagonists and heparin.
+It must be taken into account that estrogens alone or in combination with gestagens should be used with caution in the following diseases and conditions: the presence of risk factors for the development of thrombosis and thromboembolism in a family history (thromboembolic complications in close relatives at a young age), the presence of risk factors for the development of estrogen-dependent tumors (for example, 1st degree relatives with breast cancer), a history of endometrial hyperplasia, smoking, hypercholesterolemia, obesity, systemic lupus erythematosus, dementia, gallbladder diseases, retinal vascular thrombosis, moderate hypertriglyceridemia, edema in chronic heart failure, severe hyocalcemia, endometriosis, bronchial asthma, epilepsy, migraine, liver hemangiomas, hyperkalemia, conditions predisposing to the development of hyperkalemia, taking medications that cause hyperkalemia – potassium-sparing diuretics, potassium supplements, ACE inhibitors, agiotheisin II receptor antagonists and heparin.

-The most common adverse drug reactions (ADRs) observed with Angelik Micro were breast tenderness, bleeding from the reproductive tract, and abdominal pain (less than 2% of patients).
+The most common adverse drug reactions (ADRs) observed when using Angeliq Micro were breast tenderness, bleeding from the genital tract, and abdominal pain (in less than 2% of patients).

 Serious adverse reactions include arterial and venous thromboembolic complications and breast cancer.